An assortment of vital survival items including a flashlight, water, medication, and other essentials, key for bartering during crisis situations.

 ► Over-the-counter medications (Pain Relievers, Antibiotics)

-Painkillers, including medicine for aches and fevers and anti-inflammatories, will be of great value in states where people can find no pharmacy operating.
-It is wise to stock these as they will be useful in the treatment of minor as well as more severe illnesses.
+Painkillers, including medicine for aches and fevers and anti-inflammatories, will be of great value in states where pharmacies are not operating.
+It is wise to stock these, as they can be useful in treating minor and more severe illnesses.

 ► Prescription Medications (If Available and Legal to Trade)